tazeek/autotake-food24/README.md

 ## Steps involved (Background process)

-The background process starts executing once **all four** files (Intake24 and the three HEIFA-related files) have been uploaded into the dashboard.
+The background process starts executing once **all two** files (Intake24 and HEIFA scoring file) have been uploaded into the dashboard.

 **Cleaning files**: Clean the raw files of Intake24 and the three HEIFA-related files.